-BIOM 611 Interventional Treatment Systems

-This course introduces students to the contributions of technology to direct disease treatment.
+BIOM 611 Interventional Treatment Systems 3(3,0) This course introduces students to the contributions of technology to direct disease treatment.
 It highlights the need for reliable technology development for surgical suite healthcare interface.
 The emphasis will be on assessing the wide variety of technologies that have made surgical procedures more reliable, less traumatic, and shorter in duration, as well as understanding materials know-how advances that lead to the development of technologies allowing minimally invasive treatment of a variety of diseases.
 Covered topics include: anesthesia/monitoring devices, intraoperative neurophysiological monitoring, spontaneous activity, angioplasty, stents, embolic filters, cardiac ablation catheters, stereotactic procedures and clinical applications.
-Prerequisite: BIOM 414.
+Prerequisite : BIOM 414.

-BIOM 612 Emerging Techniques in Healthcare 3(3,0)

-This course introduces students to new treatment and diagnosis strategies, as well as new applications of existing technologies, have emerged wide range of ideas as case studies in innovation.
-It highlights the factors determining the degree to which these techniques become accepted.
-The emphasis will be on proving the efficacy of the emerging medical technologies.
-Covered topics include: hyperbaric oxygen therapy, indications and outcomes for hyperbaric oxygen treatment, delivery strategies for image-guided thermal therapy, electrotherapy, hearing and audiologic assessment, pure-tone audiometry, speech recognition testing, spontaneous otoacoustic emissions (SOAE), immittance audiometry, slit lamp, opthalmology sets, ear, nose and throat (ENT) devices.
+BIOM 612 Emerging Techniques in Healthcare 3(3,0) This course introduces students to new treatment and diagnosis strategies, as well as new applications of existing technologies, have emerged wide range of ideas as case studies in innovation.
+It highlights the factors determining the degree to which these become accepted.
+The emphasis will be on proving 0 0 edical technologies.
+Covered topics include: hyperbar 50 157 nd outcomes for hyperbaric oxygen treatment, deli , , d thermal therapy, electrotherapy, hearing and audio diometry, speech recognition testing, spontaneous oto nittance audiometry, slit lamp, opthalmology sets, ea ar, nose and throat (ENI) device es.
 Prerequisite: BIOM 417.